SpencerShelton/SpencerShelton.github.io/_posts/2020-12-6-Hospital-Lab.md

 **Results**
 Most Beds in County: New York (11813 beds)

 Beds Per County Arragned Most to Least:
-Number of Hospital Beds In County:
-`Number of Hospital Beds In County:`
 `new york: 11813`
 `kings: 6484`
 `nassau: 4804`